 Step 8: Receive Your Driving License

-After successfully passing the tests, you will receive your Driving License in Germany.
-Typically, it takes 2-4 weeks for the physical license card to arrive.
-Meanwhile, you may receive a temporary license.
+After successfully passing the tests, you will receive your driver’s license in Germany.
+Typically, the physical license card takes 2-4 weeks to arrive.
+Meanwhile, you may receive a temporary permit.

 On average, the total cost of obtaining a Driving License in Germany is around €1,500-€3,500.
 Here’s a breakdown:

-- Driving School Fees: Driving school fees range from €1,200 to €2,000, depending on the instructor’s experience and training quality.
-In some cases, costs can exceed €5,000 for more extensive or advanced training.
+- Driving School Fees: School fees range from €1,200 to €2,000, depending on the instructor’s experience and training quality.
+Sometimes, costs can exceed €5,000 for more extensive or advanced training.

 - Application Fees: €40-€70.